pococms/poco/mytheme/aside.md

 ![Picture of nonexistent person](../.poco/demo/anna-256x256.jpg)

 Hi.
-I'm Anna Utopia and this are my blog.
+I'm Anna Utopia and this is my blog.

 I studied design at Montreal's [Concordia University](https://www.concordia.ca/), where I learned the importance of static site generators, a lesson